itsuki-t/FakeDeviceData/README.md

 3. Reboot the phone

 ## Features:
-* replace android.os.build data (e.g. PRODUCT) with you edit text for selected app.
+* replace android.os.build field (e.g. PRODUCT) with you edited text for selected app.

 ## Caution:
 You get a bootloop when you enable fake for system app or some normal app.